jedisct1/libsodium/README.markdown

     char *   sodium_bin2hex(char * const hex, const size_t hexlen,
                             const unsigned char *bin, const size_t binlen);

+Sensitive data should not be swapped out to disk, especially if swap partitions are not encrypted.
+Libsodium provides the `sodium_mlock()` function to lock pages in memory before writing sensitive content to
+them:

+    int      sodium_mlock(void *addr, size_t len);

+Once done with these pages, they can be unlocked with `sodium_munlock()`.
+This function will zero the data before unlocking the pages.

+    int      sodium_munlock(void * addr, size_t len);

 ## Easy interfaces to `crypto_box` and `crypto_secretbox`

 `crypto_box` and `crypto_secretbox` require prepending
 `crypto_box_ZEROBYTES` or `crypto_secretbox_ZEROBYTE` extra bytes to the message, and making sure that these are all zeros.
 A similar padding is required to decrypt the ciphertext.
 And this padding is actually larger than the MAC size, `crypto_box_MACBYTES`/`crypto_secretbox_MACBYTES`.